cdfoundation/sig-mlops/roadmap/2020/MLOpsRoadmap2020.md

   </tr>
   <tr>
     <td>Emergency cut out</td>
     <td>As a model may need to abruptly be cut out, this may need to be done at the service wrapper level as an emergency measure.
 Rolling back to a previous version of the model and a service wrapper is desirable, but only if it is fast enough for safety reasons.
-At the very least, the ability to deny service in the span of minutes in cases of misbehavior is required.
+At the very least, the ability to deny service in the span of minutes in cases of misbehaviour is required.
 This cut out needs to be human triggered at least, and possibly triggered via a live health check in the service wrapper.
-It is common in traditional service deployments to have health and liveness checks, a similar thing exists for deployed models where health includes acceptable behavior.</td>
+It is common in traditional service deployments to have health and liveness checks, a similar thing exists for deployed models where health includes acceptable behaviour.</td>
   </tr>
   <tr>
     <td>Online learning</td>